swelshh/Wakanda_Design_Guidelines/README.md

 It is also important to add plenty of comments about complex data objects (like BLOBS), and any other complex concepts in the function which would be hard to understand if you were to look at the code later.

+A comment should always have a blank line above it (except the main header comment at the top of the page).

 _Err on the side of too many comments rather than too few._

+### Equality
+We never use == or !=, only use === or !==, unless you have a really good reason and you specify the reason in comments.